 Europe is anticipated to exhibit a CAGR of 3.6% over the forecast period.
 Germany, France, the UK, Italy, Spain, and the rest of Europe are included in the analysis of the firefighting foam market in Europe.
 Companies like Solberg, Orchidee Fire, Genius Group, 3F Company, and others that are heavily involved in the firefighting foam industry are present, which positively affects market growth.
 The demand in the region is also fueled by a number of safety regulations that demand fire safety precautions for fire hazards.
 Oil and gas, aerospace, automotive, services, manufacturing, industrial, energy, and electronics are just a few industries that make up the European economy.
 The existence of significant firefighting foam producers fuels the market's expansion.
 Additionally, businesses like Orchidee Fire, which creates fluorine-free firefighting foam, open up numerous opportunities in the area.
 However, many European nations have outlawed the use and application of foams that contain environmentally harmful PFOS and PFAS, which has stunted the market's expansion.

 The markets for firefighting foam in the United States, Canada, and Mexico are examined.
-Due to the presence of major market players from the United States and Canada, the region accounts for a sizeable portion of the firefighting foam market.
+Due to the presence of major market players from the United States and Canada, the region accounts for a sizeable portion of the global market.
 Due to the contamination of drinking water sources and adverse effects on human health, PFOS and PFAS-containing firefighting foams are prohibited under several laws and regulations in North America.
 For instance, starting in July 2020, Washington will be the first state to forbid the sale of firefighting foams containing PFOS and PFAS.
 Additionally, the US is funding research and development for fluorine-free foams.

 Brazil, Saudi Arabia, South Africa, and the rest of LAMEA are all included in the LAMEA firefighting foam market analysis.
 The mining industry is widely present in LAMEA.
 The region is heavily reliant on the oil and gas and mining industries.
 In addition to mining, the area has service, manufacturing, energy, and transportation industries.
 The use of firefighting foams based on PFOS and PFAS is not prohibited in the area.
 Also, the oil and gas industry's extensive use of these foams is a significant factor in the region's demand for them.